 Developed by Rosemary Hipkins of NZCER

 A resource for teachers to take a fresh look at possibilities for building integrated units of learning and assessment.
+These cards are one of four sets available—see the panel on the left for the other three.

 The resource consists of a set of sortable cards – much like playing cards but with a playful curriculum thinking purpose.
 Use the cards to think about ways in which rich inquiry tasks can link learning across subjects.
 Use this thinking to design integrated assessment tasks that could help lighten the NCEA workload for students.